wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 # Discovering API inventory <a href="../subscription-plans/#subscription-plans"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

-The **API Discovery** module of the Wallarm platform builds your application REST API inventory based on the actual API usage.
+The **API Discovery** module of the Wallarm platform [builds](#enabling-and-configuring-api-discovery) your application REST API inventory based on the actual API usage.
 The module continuously analyzes the real traffic requests and builds the API inventory based on the analysis results.
+This article gives an overview of **API Discovery**: issues addressed by it, its purpose and main possibilities.

-By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).
+For information on how to use the **API Discovery** module, refer to its [user guide](../user-guides/api-discovery.md).

 ## Issues addressed by API Discovery